qbisi/nixos-images/Readme.md

 **Note:** The bootstrap system disables the firewall and allows root login via SSH without a password.
 Therefore, leaving the system unchanged on the public internet is unsafe and dangerous.
 You should set your own password or SSH key as soon as possible.

-You can use the Colmena tool to deploy your settings. ~~Typical examples are provided in the repository: [github:/qbisi/nixos-config](https://github.com/qbisi/nixos-config).~~

 ---

 ## Features